edilan-ribeiro/pokemon-project/README.en.md

 This project allows you to:
 - Frontend Tests with the React testing library
+- Creation of API mocks with Mock Service Worker
 - Search for a Pokémon by name
 - Search for a Pokémon by ID
 - Filter Pokémon by type